 Previous editions of the X Ultra Mid used metal eyelets for lacing, which was preferred for speedier lacing and less friction.
 This iteration returns to fabric lacing eyelets that are adequate but not as user-friendly.

-For a trail runner, the X Ultra Mid 3 is quite stable and supportive and would score high marks in this category.
-As a hiking boot, though, this boot does not perform as well as taller, or more robust boots that are designed for heavier weight and rougher terrain.
-We acknowledge that Salomon is bridging the gap between the two categories with the X Ultra Mid 3, though, and so as long as your application is in line with its performance limitation, it is a good choice for lightweight hiking.
+For all its lightweight/trail runner-esque attributes, the X Ultra Mid 3 is quite stable and supportive.
+Compared to the field boots we tested, though, this boot does not perform as well as taller, or more robust boots that are designed for heavier weight and rougher terrain.
+We acknowledge that Salomon is bridging the gap between the two categories with the X Ultra Mid 3, though, and so as long as your application is in line with its performance limitation, it is a great choice for lightweight hiking.

-The X Ultra Mid 3 did succeed in keeping us from rolling our ankles on rocky and uneven terrain, though we docked points for the wide toe box and soft sole.
+The X Ultra Mid 3 did succeed in keeping us from rolling our ankles on rocky and uneven terrain, though we docked points for the wide toe box and a soft sole.
 While comfortable and roomy, we did not feel as confident when edging this boot, as it would tend to roll quite easily.
 We would tend to recommend this boot over a stiffer option only when the load will be on the lighter side, and on non-technical terrain, as the torsional stability was one of the lowest in the review.